 This documentation can be seen as an updated version of some parts of documentations previously written (Courtier et al., 1991; Joly, 1992; Bénard, 1998; Bénard, 2004).
-The main new features introduced in this documentation are:
+Additional features introduced in this documentation are:

-- the (White and Bromley, 1995) deep layer formulation of the primitive equations, abbreviated into (WB1995). - the (Wood and Staniforth, 2003) deep layer formulation of the NH model, abbreviated into (WS2003). - some new formulations of NH model.
+- the (White and Bromley, 1995) deep layer formulation of the primitive equations, abbreviated into (WB1995). - the (Wood and Staniforth, 2003) deep layer formulation of the NH model, abbreviated into (WS2003). - alternate formulations of NH model.